In South Korea, you can see every store where COVID-19-positive people have been

 “Under the full lockdown . . . there are certain people who cannot work from home, and there are certain people with low health risk who may still want to go out,” Lee says.
 “Under the Korean strategy, the people could still go to the low-risk neighborhoods, and people with high health risk, say the elderly population or the vulnerable population, could decide to stay at home.
 That kind of selective or targeted social isolation was possible.”

 The UC San Diego researchers modeled three different scenarios—no changes to behavior, a partial shutdown, and a lockdown—and compared that to public disclosure system in Seoul.
-Compared to the scenario with no behavior changes, public disclosure reduced the number of COVID-19 cases by 400,000 and deaths by 13,000 in the city Seoul over two years.
+Compared to the scenario with no behavior changes, public disclosure reduced the number of COVID-19 cases by 400,000 and deaths by 13,000 in the city of Seoul over two years.

 Under the lockdown model, those under 60 saw a hit to their economic welfare, meaning their standard of living and general prosperity, twice as large as they did under a full disclosure situation, from the severe limitations on their ability to work and travel.
 “Compared to lockdown, this strategy of public disclosure saves more lives at a lower [economic] cost,” says Lee.
 The partial shutdown scenario was still economically costly and also the least effective in curbing cases, per the research.